beskyd/100-days-of-code/log.md

 ### Day 6: January 6th, 2017

-**Today's progress* : Made a break from Javascript30.
+**Today's progress* : Made a break from JavaScript30.
 Fumbled a little with python and databases for my friend's project I am  helping him with .

+### Day 7: Janyary 7th, 2017

+**Today's progress * : JavaScript30 lesson 3: CSS variables and JS.
+Also continue working on the side project with my friend.